-Proctitis is defined as inflammation of the anus (the opening) and lining of the rectum (lower part of the intestine leading to the anus).
+Proctitis is an inflammation of the anus (the opening) and lining of the rectum (lower part of the intestine leading to the anus).
+It can last a short time or become a chronic condition (lasting for weeks or months or longer).
 Symptoms of proctitis can vary greatly.
-One may at first have only minor problems.
-Proctitis affects the last 6 inches of the rectum and can cause the following:
+You may have only minor problems at first.

 Proctitis has many causes, but sexually transmitted diseases (STDs) are the most common.
 Gonorrhea, syphilis, herpes, anal warts, and chlamydia are the most common cause of sexually transmitted proctitis.
 Proctitis is increasingly more common in homosexual men and in people engaging in oral-anal or anal intercourse with many partners.

 - Nonsexually transmitted infections, including some that you can pick up from contaminated food such as salmonella, shigella and campylobacter.

 - Autoimmune diseases of the colon (also called inflammatory bowel diseases) such as Crohn's disease, and ulcerative colitis.

 - Food diversion after bowel surgery (when your bowel movements are removed via another opening such as a stoma)

 - A reaction to cow’s milk or soy milk as a baby, either after drinking it directly or breastfeeding from a mom who drinks cow or soy milk.